Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

 ```

 Notice that I just whipped up a `UuidService`, defining it to do what I want.
-This is common: you may find yourself wishing you had another service.
-Well go
+This situation is common: you may find yourself wishing you had another service.
-ahead and define it—it's a great time because you have a clear understanding of
+Well, go ahead and define it—it's a great time because you have a clear
-its use case.
-Indeed, this is the ideal way to define services: keeping the
+understanding of its use case.
+Indeed, this is the ideal way to define services:
-focus on the service's users.
+focusing on the service's users.
 You'll just need to implement it later.
-This is a
+This is
-kind of type-driven development.
+a kind of type-driven development.

 ```ts
 export const NodeUuidProvider: UuidService = {